dylan2007trader/Battle-Ship/README.md

 Example:

 0 0

 1 1

 5 2

 Guesses outside the board or with incorrect formatting result in:

-Output Behavior
+Output Behavior:
-Misses
-miss
-miss (again)

-Hits
-hit
-hit (again)
+Misses:
+'miss',
+'miss (again)'

+Hits:

+'hit',
+'hit (again)'

-Sinking a ship
+Sinking a ship:
-When the final part of a ship is hit:
-A sunk
+'A sunk'

 After all ships are sunk:
-all ships sunk: game over
+'all ships sunk: game over'

-Internal Details
 Board Structure

 10×10 grid of GridPos objects

 Each cell stores: A reference to a Ship (or None), A _guessed boolean, Ship Handling

 A Ship tracks: Its kind (A/B/S/D/P), Its size, Its health (_active), Two endpoint coordinates, hit_ship() decreases _active and prints hit/sunk messages.

-All input coordinates are converted using: convert_coordinates()
-This swaps and transforms coordinates to match the assignment’s unique grid system.

 Game Loop
-read_inputs() iterates through guesses until:
-All ships are sunk
-Or guesses run out
+read_inputs() iterates through guesses until: all ships are sunk or guesses run out

-Error Handling
+Error Handling:

 The program exits immediately on:

 Overlapping ships

 Out-of-bounds placements

 Incorrect fleet composition

 Incorrect ship size

 Non-horizontal/vertical ships